 In the Spring of 2017, CICOA participated in The Community Assessment Survey for Older Adults (CASOA).
 Surveys were sent to 3,000 households in Central Indiana with one or more resident age 60 or older.

+The findings of this survey provide important statistics about older adults in Central Indiana.
 Results focus on six dimensions that provide an overall picture of Central Indiana as a livable community for older adults:

 - Overall community quality

 - Community Information